Dumisani Msibi

-Dumisani Msibi (born 1 May 1995) is a South African footballer who plays as a goalkeeper for University of Pretoria and has represented South Africa.
+Dumisani Msibi (born 1 May 1995) is a South African footballer who plays as a goalkeeper for Maritzburg United and has represented South Africa.

 Club career

 SuperSport United

 Msibi joined SuperSport United after trialling for the club in a tournament in which he was awarded the goalkeeper of the tournament accolade.
 In August 2015, Msibi extended his contract with SuperSport United for 4 years.
 However, 2 years later, after not playing for SuperSport United, the club allowed Msibi to leave to search for regular football, as Ronwen Williams, Reyaad Pieterse, and Boalefa Pule were picked ahead of him.

 Loan to Cape Town All Stars

 Msibi was loaned to Cape Town All Stars for the 2016–17 season.
 During the season he played 10 games, being the back-up keeper for Ludwe Mpakumpaku.

 Witbank Spurs

 After his release from SuperSport United, Msibi joined National First Division club Witbank Spurs.

 Royal Eagles

 In August 2018, Msibi joined Royal Eagles.